The Sessions (2020 film)

 The Sessions is a 2020 Nigerian romantic drama film written and directed by Judith Audu and produced by Audu, Omowumi Dada, Uyoyou Adia and Morten Foght.

 The film was shot in the street of Lagos.
 It stars notable Nollywood actors and actresses such as Audu, Efa Iwara, Omowunmi Dada, Okey Uzoeshi, Tunbosun Aiyedehin, Fred Amata, Ada Ameh and Tony Akposheri.

 Synopsis

 The film is a story of a couple who began their marriage on a smooth ground until their past came to hunt them.
-The various methods used to sustain the marriage created suspense through out the movie.
+The various methods used to sustain the marriage created suspense throughout the movie.